-The outcome for fetuses with very large or so-called ‘giant’ omphaloceles, even when not associated with other problems, have a very difficult time after birth and can have a lengthy hospital stay.
+The outcome for fetuses with very large or so-called ‘giant’ omphaloceles, even when not associated with other problems, have a very difficult time after birth.
 Most will survive with a series of difficult operations after birth to return the organs to the abdomen and close the abdominal wall.
 This can be done with a series of operations in the neonatal period and may require a lengthy hospitalization; alternately, the repair can be delayed months or years.
 A few of these babies will be left with life-long problems including breathing and feeding difficulties.

 In order to determine the severity of your fetus's condition it is important to gather information from a variety of tests and determine if there are any additional problems.
 These tests along with expert guidance are important for you to make the best decision about the proper treatment.

+Time intervals for ultrasound studies are decided on an individual basis.
+Usually, repeat studies are not necessary more than once a month, unless something is changing.
 For small omphaloceles with no other defects, the baby can be delivered normally at term in a center with pediatric surgeons available.
 Babies with very small omphaloceles can be safely transported for repair elsewhere, but most will benefit by being repaired shortly after birth in the same unit.

 Large and giant omphaloceles should be delivered at a high level tertiary center with pediatric surgery expertise and very good neonatology support.
 These babies often require prolonged respiratory support during hospitalization.
 Often, babies with large omphaloceles are delivered by Cesarean section.
 This is done to minimize the risks to the baby and the mother.
-You and your obstetrician will determine your delivery plan.
+You and your obstetrician will determine your delivery plans.